Xilinx/XRT/README.rst

    :align: center

-Xilinx Runtime (XRT) is implemented as as a combination of userspace and kernel driver components.
+Xilinx Runtime (XRT) is mplemented as a combination of userspace and kernel driver components.
 XRT supports both PCIe based boards like U30, U50, U200, U250, U280, VCK190 and MPSoC based embedded platforms.
 XRT provides a standardized software interface to Xilinx FPGA.
 The key user APIs are defined in